 This clause is a supplement to clause 3.8.119.

-SRV 11.2 shall also be supported for SMETS1 PPMID (except where the corresponding entry (entries) for the SMETS1 PPMID in the SMETS1 Elgible Product Combinations is associated with a GroupID of either ‘EA’ or ‘EB’).
+SRV 11.2 shall also be supported for SMETS1 PPMID.

 In section 3.8.119.4, the additional DCC processing that is conditional on the Target Device Type being ‘ESME, GSME or CHF' shall also be undertaken where the Target Device Type is a PPMID.